PX4/PX4-Devguide/en/setup/dev_env_linux_ubuntu.md

 ## Common Dependencies

 Update the package list and install the following dependencies for all PX4 build targets.

-> **Info** Install the [Ninja Build System](#ninja-build-system) for faster build times than with `Make`.
-It will be automatically selected if installed.

 ```sh
 sudo add-apt-repository ppa:george-edison55/cmake-3.x -y